capsulescodes/flint/README.md

 <br>

-Write code your way while ensuring team consistency.
+Write code your way while ensuring remote consistency.

 <br>

 Flint empowers developers to use their personal style and formatting preferences locally, while maintaining a consistent remote codebase.
-By integrating with Git, Flint automatically formats code during pull and push operations.
+By integrating with Git, Flint automatically formats code during `pull` and `push` operations.
 This approach prevents commits from being cluttered with formatting changes, making code reviews cleaner and collaboration smoother.

 <br>

 > [!NOTE]
-> This package is currently under development.
+> Flint is currently under development.
 Contributions are warmly welcomed.

 <br>